-Information on the occurrence of an agent in the environment is obtained from data derived from the monitoring and surveillance of levels in occupational environments, air, water, soil, foods and animal and human tissues.
-When available, data on the generation, persistence and bioaccumulation of the agent are also included.
+Information on the occurrence of an agent or mixture in the environment is obtained from data derived from the monitoring and surveillance of levels in occupational environments, air, water, soil, foods and animal and human tissues.
+When available, data on the generation, persistence and bioaccumulation are also included.
+In the case of mixtures, industries, occupations or processes, information is given about all agents present.
+For processes, industries and occupations, a historical description is also given, noting variations in chemical composition, physical properties or levels of occupational exposure with time.

 Statements concerning regulations and guidelines (e.g., pesticide registrations, maximal levels permitted in foods, occupational exposure limits) are included for some countries as indications of potential exposures, but they may not reflect the most recent situation, since such limits are continuously reviewed and modified.

-The absence of information on regulatory status for a country should not be taken to imply that that country does not have regulations with regard to the agent.
+The absence of information on regulatory status for a country should not be taken to imply that that country does not have regulations with regard to the exposure.

 The purpose of the section on analysis is to give the reader an overview of current methods cited in the literature, with emphasis on those widely used for regulatory purposes.
 No critical evaluation or recommendation of any of the methods is meant or implied.
 Methods for monitoring human exposure are also given, when available.
-The IARC publishes a series of volumes, Environmental Carcinogens: Selected Methods of Analysis(11), that describe validated methods for analysing a wide variety of agents.
+The IARC publishes a series of volumes, Environmental Carcinogens: Methods of Analysis and Exposure Measurement(13), that describe validated methods for analysing a wide variety of agents and mixtures.

-8. BIOLOGICAL DATA RELEVANT TO THE EVALUATION OF CARCINOGENICITY TO HUMANS
+8. BIOLOGICAL DATA RELEVANT TO THE EVALUATION OF CARCINO-GENICITY TO HUMANS

-The term 'carcinogen' is used in these monographs to denote an agent that is capable of increasing the incidence of malignant neoplasms; the induction of benign neoplasms may in some circumstances (see p.
-21) contribute to the judgement that an agent is carcinogenic.
+The term 'carcinogen' is used in these monographs to denote an agent or mixture that is capable of increasing the incidence of malignant neoplasms; the induction of benign neoplasms may in some circumstances (see p.
+18) contribute to the judgement that the exposure is carcinogenic.
 The terms 'neoplasm' and 'tumour' are used interchangeably.

 Some epidemiological and experimental studies indicate that different agents may act at different stages in the carcinogenic process, probably by fundamentally different mechanisms.
 In the present state of knowledge, the aim of the Monographs is to evaluate evidence of carcinogenicity at any stage in the carcinogenic process independently of the underlying mechanism involved.
-There is as yet insufficient information to implement a classification of agents according to their mechanism of action(6).
+There is as yet insufficient information to implement classification according to mechanisms of action(6).

-Definitive evidence of carcinogenicity in humans is provided by epidemiological studies.
+Definitive evidence of carcinogenicity in humans can be provided only by epidemiological studies.
 Evidence relevant to human carcinogenicity may also be provided by experimental studies of carcinogenicity in animals and by other biological data, particularly those relating to humans.

-The available studies are summarized by the working groups, with particular regard to the qualitative aspects discussed below.
+The available studies are summarized by the Working Group, with particular regard to the qualitative aspects discussed below.
 In general, numerical findings are indicated as they appear in the original report; units are converted when necessary for easier comparison.
 The Working Group may conduct additional analyses of the published data and use them in their assessment of the evidence and may include them in their summary of a study; the results of such supplementary analyses are given in square brackets.
 Any comments are also made in square brackets; however, these are kept to a minimum, being restricted to those instances in which it is felt that an important aspect of a study, directly impinging on its interpretation, should be brought to the attention of the reader.